cdn77/debugr/docs/handlers.md

 Handlers may or may not care about Debugr tasks.
 Handlers which do care need to implement the `runTask()` method; this method will be called from within `Logger.runTask()`.
-When calling `Logger.runTask()`, Debugr constructs a "Russian doll" out of all the handlers which implement the `runTask()` method.
+When calling `Logger.runTask()`, Debugr constructs a nested call chain out of all the handlers which implement the `runTask()` method.
 Actual execution order of individual handlers' `runTask()` method is not well-defined and shouldn't be important - but any individual handler's implementation of the method will be called either by the `Logger` itself or by the previous handler in the chain,